 - Health Equity and Social Determinants of Health

 - Environmental Determinants of Global Health

 MPH graduates find employment within government and non-government organizations.
-A variety of job titles exist in the field of public health, from opportunities in health promotion and disease prevention in developing countries to health consequences of trauma, violence, war, and displacement.
+A variety of job titles exist in the field of public health, from opportunities in harm reduction, health promotion, and disease prevention in developing countries to health consequences of trauma, violence, war, and displacement.

 - Private companies, consultancies and industries dealing with health such as pharmaceutical and medical companies, the food industry, patent organizations and private consultancy firms.